storopoli/Bayesian-Statistics/README.md

 Models specified using `Turing.jl` are easy to read and write — models work the way you write them.
 Like everything in Julia, `Turing.jl` is [fast](https://arxiv.org/abs/2002.02702).

+You can find `Turing.jl` models for all the content discussed in the slides at [`turing/`](turing/) folder.
+These were tested with `Turing.jl` version 0.21.5 and Julia 1.7.3.

 ## Datasets

 - `kidiq` (linear regression): data from a survey of adult American women and their children